J. E. Franklin: Black Girl (The Film)

+Later Writing

-In 1972, she published the short-story "The Enemy" in Black Short Story Anthology edited by Woodie King Jr., along with stories by James Baldwin, Nikki Giovanni, Ralph Ellison, Alice Walker, Langston Hughes, and King himself.
-The story was later adapted for the stage in 1973.
+In 1972, Franklin published the short-story "The Enemy" in Black Short Story Anthology edited by Woodie King Jr., along with stories by James Baldwin, Nikki Giovanni, Ralph Ellison, Alice Walker, Langston Hughes, and King himself.
+The story was later adapted for the stage and performed by the Eureka Theatre Group at Lehman College in 1973.

-In 1971 she wrote The Prodigal Daughter for a street theatre project performed on Bronx street corners and at Lincoln Center.
-She later wrote the book for The Prodigal Sister, a musical, with music by Micki Grant, and lyrics by both.
+In 1971, she wrote The Prodigal Daughter for a street theatre project performed on Bronx street corners and at Lincoln Center.
+She later adapted this play and wrote the book for The Prodigal Sister, a musical, with music by Micki Grant, and lyrics by both.
 It was directed by Shauneille Perry.
 It played first at the New Federal Theatre's Henry Street Playhouse in July 1974, and then at Theatre de Lys in November 1974, where it was warmly reviewed by Clive Barnes.

-In 1974 she received the Dramatic Arts Award from the Howard University Institute for the Arts and Humanities.
-In 1976 was awarded funding from the National Endowment for the Arts to work on the South Carolina Arts Commission and used theater to teach literacy to children in grades K-12.
+In 1974, she received the Dramatic Arts Award from the Howard University Institute for the Arts and Humanities.
+In 1976, she was awarded funding from the National Endowment for the Arts to work on the South Carolina Arts Commission and used theater to teach literacy to children in grades K-12.
 She wrote Another Morning Rising for a theater troupe, The Company of Us, to tour throughout South Carolina.
-In 1978 she received the Better Boys Foundation Playwriting Award and the Ajabei Children's Theater Annual Award.
-In 1979 she received a National Endowment for the Arts Creative Writing Fellowship.
-In 1980 she received a Rockefeller Fellowship.
+In 1978, she received the Better Boys Foundation Playwriting Award and the Ajabei Children's Theater Annual Award.
+In 1979, she received a National Endowment for the Arts Creative Writing Fellowship.
+In 1980, she received a Rockefeller Fellowship.

-In 1977 she published Black Girl: From Genesis to Revelation.

-In 1978-1979 she taught at Skidmore College.
-From 1982 to 1989 she was the resident playwright at Brown University.
-In 1990 she was a Visiting Assistant Professor in the Department of Theatre Arts at the University of Iowa.
-In the 1990s she was a faculty member at the Harlem School of the Arts.